larahabashy/capstone-report/capstone-report.md

 By: Ela Bandari, Lara Habashy, Peter Yang and Javairia Raza

 ## Executive Summary
 Subclinical lipohypertrophy is traditionally evaluated based on visual inspection or palpation.
-Recent work has shown that lipohypertrophy may be detected by ultrasound imaging (Kapeluto et al., 2018).
-However, the criteria used to classify lipohypertrophy using ultrasound imaging is only familiar to and implemented by a small group of physicians (Madden, 2021).
+Recent work has shown that lipohypertrophy may be detected by ultrasound imaging{cite}`kapeluto2018ultrasound`.
+However, the criteria used to classify lipohypertrophy using ultrasound imaging is only familiar to and implemented by a small group of physicians{cite:ts}`madden_2021`.
 In an effort to improve the accessibility and efficiency of this method of detection, we have developed a supervised machine learning model to detect lipohypertrophy in ultrasound images.

 To develop our machine learning model, we tested a variety of image augmentation techniques and ultimately decided on augmenting our dataset by adding random flipping, contrast and brightness.
 We then fit a variety of pre-existing model architectures trained on thousands of images to our augmented dataset.
 We optimized the parameters by which the model learned and then carefully examined the different models’ performance and fine tuned them to our dataset before selecting the best performing model.
 Our final model accurately classified 76% of unseen test data.
 We have made our model accessible to potential users via a [web interface](https://share.streamlit.io/xudongyang2/lipo_deployment/demo_v2.py).
 Our work has demonstrated the potential that supervised machine learning holds in accurately detecting lipohypertrophy; however, the scarcity of the ultrasound images has been a contributor to the model’s shortcomings.
 We have outlined a set of recommendations for improving this project; the most notable of which is re-fitting the model using a larger dataset.

 ## Introduction
 Subclinical lipohypertrophy is a common complication for diabetic patients who inject insulin.
 It is defined as the growth of fat cells and fibrous tissue in the deepest layer of the skin following repeated insulin injections in the same area.
 It is critical that insulin is not injected into areas of lipohypertrophy as it reduces the effectiveness of the insulin.
-Fortunately, research by Kapeluto et al. (2018)  has found ultrasound imaging techniques are more accurate in finding these masses than a physical examination of the body by a healthcare professional.
+Fortunately, research by{cite}`kapeluto2018ultrasound` has found ultrasound imaging techniques are more accurate in finding these masses than a physical examination of the body by a healthcare professional.
 But, currently, the criteria to classify lipohypertrophy using ultrasound imaging is only implemented by a small group of physicians.
 To expand the usability of this criteria to a larger set of healthcare professionals, the capstone partner is interested in seeing if we can leverage supervised machine learning techniques to accurately classify the presence of lipohypertrophy given an ultrasound image.

 ```{figure} image/example.png
 ---